ryanong/spy/README.md

-# Spies
+# Spy

-Spies is a lightweight doubles framework that won't let your code mock your intelligence.
+Spy is a lightweight doubles framework that won't let your code mock your intelligence.

 Inspired by the spy api of the jasmine javascript testing framework.